kshaffer/courses/theory4.md

 - A web-enabled device that can be brought to most class meetings (laptop, tablet, smartphone, web-friendly eReader, iPod Touch, etc.).
 - A free Google account *using your CU Identikey*.
 - [*Open Music Theory*](http://openmusictheory.com) – our online textbook, access is free
 - [The LiederNet Archive](http://www.recmusic.org/lieder/) – a free source of texts to German Lieder, as well as translations to English and other languages
+- Optional: a Twitter account

 All other required class materials will be posted or linked to on the course site.